GLSRC/rescomp/doc/installation.md

 After the installation, try

-    python bin/minimal_example.py
+    python -m unittest -v

-and you should see the famous Lorenz attractor.
+and you should see a variety of tests being executed.
+If all of them end with "ok" and no errors are thrown, the installation was successful.

 ### Common Installation Problems
 ####  The installation seems to have worked without error, but the package is not found when I try to import it.